 Editor and co-writer, Inside Job, 2011 Academy Award winner for Best Documentary; No End in Sight (2009 Oscar Nominee, Best Documentary), Alex Gibney's Park Avenue: Money, Power and the American Dream, and Page One: Inside the New York Times, which was nominated for two Emmys (including Best Editing) in 2012.

-Editor, Todd Solondz’s Palindromes; We’ll Never Have Paris, which premiered at 2014’s South by Southwest Film Festival; Bottled Up starring Melissa Leo; The Art of Getting By, which premiered at the 2011 Sundance Film Festival; and most recently Robert Edwards's second feature, When I Live My Life Over Again, starring Christopher Walken and Amber Heard.
+Editor, Ira Sachs' Little Men, which premiered at the 2016 Sundance Film Festival; One More Time, starring Christopher Walken and Amber Heard; Todd Solondz’s Palindromes; We’ll Never Have Paris, which premiered at 2014’s South by Southwest Film Festival; The Art of Getting By, which premiered at the 2011 Sundance Film Festival; and most recently Like Father, starring Kristen Bell, Kelsey Grammer, and Seth Rogan for Netflix.

 Editor, Beasts of the Southern Wild (2013 Oscar Nominee, Best Picture) and Winter’s Bone (2011 Oscar Nominee, Best Picture).
 Other credits include: HBO's "True Detective"; Jim Jarmusch's Only Lovers Left Alive; and Mildred Pierce, Todd Haynes’ acclaimed HBO mini series staring Kate Winslet that won two Primetime Emmys.

 Editor, The Happy Sad; The Private Lives of Pippa Lee; The Ballad of Jack and Rose (Sundance 2005); and Personal Velocity, which won the Grand Jury Prize at Sundance in 2002 and the John Cassavettes Award for Independent Filmmaking.